 The two sections of the small intestine are rejoined to form a common limb.
 The intestine-to-intestine connection is wide, so food can pass easily.
 At the point of this connection, digestion occurs normally because pancreatic enzymes and bile from the first section have traveled down the Roux limb (green arrow).

 How Does Gastric Bypass Surgery Work?

 The stomach normally has the ability to hold a great deal of food—about 2 to 3 quarts in capacity.
 This allows a higher caloric intake than can be expended in energy per day.
 These extra calories are then stored as fat.
 Gastric bypass surgery uses about 3 percent of the stomach, creating a 1-ounce-size pouch.
 This allows you to achieve a feeling of being full while eating smaller portions.
-The result is a decrease in caloric intake, which in turn results in weight loss.
+The result is a decrease in caloric intake, which may result in weight loss.
 Eventually, the 1-ounce pouch grows to hold about 5.5 ounces.
 This allows for three small meals per day without further weight loss.